Liubsyy/HotSecondsIDEA/install/document.md

 ## About local hot deployment
 Of course it is possible, just change the remote ip to 127.0.0.1, but it is a bit like a cannon hitting mosquitoes, so it is not recommended.<br>
-If you need to do this, you can omit the step 1 and step 2 in "HotSecondsServer Installation", go to [dcevm](https://github.com/dcevm/dcevm/releases) to find the jar package of your JDK version, download it and execute sudo java -jar DCEVM-light-8u *install.jar is installed, and then perform steps 3 and 4.
+If you need to do this, you can omit the step 1 and step 2 in "HotSecondsServer Installation", go to [dcevm](https://github.com/dcevm/dcevm/releases) to find the jar package of your JDK version, download it and execute sudo java -jar DCEVM-light-8u-install.jar is installed, and then perform steps 3 and 4.
 <br><br>

 ## About extensions